-The inner cities of Ulm and Neu-Ulm are quite small and everything is easily reached by foot.
+The inner cities of Ulm and Neu-Ulm are quite small and everything can be easily reached by foot.
 However, the universities (and also some student residences) in Ulm and Neu-Ulm are located on the outskirts of the cities.

-Exploring Ulm by bicycle is easy.
-There are a lot of bike paths in the city.
-Especially cycling along the river Danube is very popular.
-But be aware that Ulm University and parts of Ulm University of Applied Sciences are in higher regions of the city and the altitude difference to the inner city is up to 200 m.
+Exploring Ulm by bicycle is easy as there are a lot of bike paths in the city.
+Cycling along the Danube river or the Blau is especially popular.
+But be aware that Ulm University and parts of Ulm University of Applied Sciences are located in higher regions of the city and the altitude difference to the inner city is up to 200 m.

 The ski and bicycle workshop

 In Germany, taxis are rather expensive.
 However, if you share a taxi with friends who have the same destination, it might be a good bargain for you.
 A ride from the inner city to Ulm University or to other distant parts of the city will be about € 10 - 15.
 If you share a taxi with more than 4 people, please order a large-capacity taxi (Großraumtaxi).

 A Mitfahrgelegenheit is a way of organised traveling with other people, where one offers their car and all travelers share the cost of the trip, which makes the journey for all participants much cheaper.
 There are plenty of web pages with different priorities offering Mitfahrgelegenheiten.
 You have to pay for the services of some of them, others are free of charge.